0neGal/viper/docs/viper.1.md

 ## DESCRIPTION

 Viper is a program made to make updating and launching Northstar a lot easier.
 It has both a CLI and GUI tool, specifying no command line arguments opens the latter.
+Viper also is able to update itself, that is if you've the AppImage or NSIS version.

 ## OPTIONS